Oghma-Infinium/Vagabond/Documentation/GAMEPLAY.md

   - 26 to 50: 2
   - 51 to 75: 3
   - 76 to 100: 4
-  - **Note:** current version by mistake has last two tiers reversed, feel free to correct this in Static Skill Leveling MCM.
-Will be fixed in update 1.1.4.

 Perks can be obtained by following ways:
 - One perk point from level up.